spotify/scio/site/src/main/paradox/extras/Scio-REPL.md

 scio>
 ```

-A @scaladoc[`ScioContext`](com.spotify.scio.ScioContext) is created on REPL startup as `sc` and a starting point to most operations.
+A @scaladoc[ScioContext](com.spotify.scio.ScioContext) is created on REPL startup as `sc` and a starting point to most operations.
 Use `tab` completion, history and other REPL goodies to play around.

 ### Start from SBT console (Scala `2.11.x`+ only)